Burke Library will close to the public beginning Monday, May 18, 2020, for a complete reconstruction of the first floor and front entrance.

 Conducting Web Conferences Using Zoom

 LITS now offers a “best in class” video conferencing solution, Zoom.
-We require at least one week’s notice to be able to provide support for a web conference.
+We require at least one week’s notice to be able to provide support for a video conference.

 You can automatically create a “Basic” account simply by logging into hamilton.zoom.us.
 The basic account will accommodate a meeting that lasts up to 40 minutes with 2-100 participants.
-After you have created your Basic account you can request a "Pro" account if you need to hold a Zoom session that requires more time or more advanced features.
-To request a Pro account, email email@example.com.
-In addition, if you require support from LITS for upcoming web conferences, fill out the video conference support request form.
+After you have activated your Basic account you can request a Pro account if you need to hold a Zoom session that requires more time or more advanced features.
+To request a Pro account, email firstname.lastname@example.org.
+In addition, if you require support from LITS for upcoming video conferences, please email your request directly to Abbi Tushingham at email@example.com.

-Please note that we have a limited number of licenses, so we ask that you only request an account if you have a need for it now.
-Please also let us know when you no longer need access to Zoom.
-We require at least one week’s notice to be able to provide support for a web conference.
+Please note that we have a limited number of licenses, so we ask that you only request a Pro account if you have a need for it now.
+Please also let us know when you no longer need access to the Pro features of Zoom.
+Please remember that we require at least one week’s notice to be able to provide support for a video conference.

 Zoom is a very intuitive program with many features, some of which may not be immediately apparent.
-If you want to learn more about how to use Zoom, please check out their online support pages.
-Zoom also has a downloadable guide that covers some of the intermediate and advanced features.
-Zoom Tutorials can be found here.
+If you want to learn more about how to use Zoom, please see blow for our different Zoom support and training options.

 If you have specific questions about Zoom or web conferencing in general, please email the Web Conferencing Support Team at firstname.lastname@example.org.